fla-org/fla-zoo/README.md

 ### Quick Install

-For people who just want to train image classification models, basical dependencies below are enough.
+For people who just want to use base linear or hybrid model, basical dependencies below are enough.

 ```bash
 # Create and activate conda environment